gege4300/XPS-thin-film-analysis/README.md

 XPSquanti is for XPS quantification when one needs to calculate the atomic ratios and film thickness.
-It is written in Python.
+It is written in Python. if you have any questions, please contact: wqk578539223@gmail.com

 To run this script,
 1. download all the files
 2. run xpsquanti.py with Python